-- 3. Extremism is defined by the Crown Prosecution Service as: The demonstration of unacceptable behaviour by using any means or medium to express views which: - Encourage, justify or glorify terrorist violence in furtherance of particular beliefs; - Seek to provoke others to terrorist acts; - Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK. - 4.
-There is no such thing as a "typical extremist": those who become involved in extremist actions come from a range of backgrounds and experiences, and most individuals, even those who hold radical views, do not become involved in violent extremist activity. - 5.
-Pupils may become susceptible to radicalisation through a range of social, personal and environmental factors it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
-It is vital that school staff are able to recognise those vulnerabilities. - 6.
-Indicators of vulnerability include: - Identity Crisis the student / pupil is distanced from their cultural / religious heritage and experiences discomfort about their place in society; - Personal Crisis the student / pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the student / pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - Unmet Aspirations the student / pupil may have perceptions of injustice; a feeling of failure; rejection of civic life;
+3. Extremism is defined by the Crown Prosecution Service as:

+The demonstration of unacceptable behaviour by using any means or medium to express views which:

+- Encourage, justify or glorify terrorist violence in furtherance of particular beliefs; - Seek to provoke others to terrorist acts; - Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK.

+There is no such thing as a "typical extremist": those who become involved in extremist actions come from a range of backgrounds and experiences, and most individuals, even those who hold radical views, do not become involved in violent extremist activity.

+Pupils may become susceptible to radicalisation through a range of social, personal and environmental factors - it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
+It is vital that school staff are able to recognise those vulnerabilities.

+Indicators of vulnerability include:

+- Identity Crisis the student / pupil is distanced from their cultural / religious heritage and experiences discomfort about their place in society; - Personal Crisis the student / pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the student / pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - Unmet Aspirations the student / pupil may have perceptions of injustice; a feeling of failure; rejection of civic life; - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration; - Special Educational Need students / pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.

-- Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration; - Special Educational Need students / pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others. - 7.
-However, this list is not exhaustive, nor does it mean that all young people experiencing the above are at risk of radicalisation for the purposes of violent extremism. - 8.
-More critical risk factors could include: - Being in contact with extremist recruiters; - Accessing violent extremist websites, especially those with a social networking element; - Possessing or accessing violent extremist literature; - Using extremist narratives and a global ideology to explain personal disadvantage; - Justifying the use of violence to solve societal issues; - Joining or seeking to join extremist organisations; and - Significant changes to appearance and / or behaviour; - Experiencing a high level of social isolation resulting in issues of identity crisis and / or personal crisis.
+However, this list is not exhaustive, nor does it mean that all young people experiencing the above are at risk of radicalisation for the purposes of violent extremism.

+More critical risk factors could include:

+- Being in contact with extremist recruiters; - Accessing violent extremist websites, especially those with a social networking element; - Possessing or accessing violent extremist literature; - Using extremist narratives and a global ideology to explain personal disadvantage; - Justifying the use of violence to solve societal issues;

+- Joining or seeking to join extremist organisations; and - Significant changes to appearance and / or behaviour; - Experiencing a high level of social isolation resulting in issues of identity crisis and / or personal crisis.

+The Prevent duty ensures schools and colleges have 'due regard' to the need to prevent people from being draw into terrorism.

+Channel is the voluntary, confidential support programme which focuses on providing support at an early stage to individuals that have been identified as being vulnerable to radicalisation.
+Prevent referrals may be passed to the multi-agency Channel panel to determine whether individuals require support.

-The Prevent Duty can be accessed via this link.
+The Prevent Duty can be accessed via this link. (school specific para's 57-76)